eva-vision/Brain2Speech-with-DNN/README.md

 # HOW TO RUN IT

-Run 'Final.ipynb' in CoLab or use the Docker files in your own environment.
+Run 'Final_B2S.ipynb' in CoLab or use the Docker files in your own environment.

+# FUTURE FIX

+Good chance of overfitting.
+Improve train/test split and training loops.